Pacific hosts Moore and San Jose State

 San Jose State Spartans (8-3) at Pacific Tigers (5-8)

+The Tigers have gone 2-6 at home.
+Pacific ranks ninth in the WCC with 7.5 offensive rebounds per game led by Cam Denson averaging 1.6.

-The Spartans have gone 2-1 away from home.
-San Jose State has a 1-0 record in games decided by 3 points or fewer.
+The Spartans are 2-1 in road games.
+San Jose State is ninth in the MWC scoring 70.1 points per game and is shooting 46.6%.

-TOP PERFORMERS: Jordan Ivy-Curry is averaging 12 points for the Tigers.
-Tyler Beard is averaging 10.9 points over the last 10 games for Pacific.
+TOP PERFORMERS: Tyler Beard is averaging 10.9 points for the Tigers.
+Jordan Ivy-Curry is averaging 12.0 points and 2.5 rebounds while shooting 41.2% over the past 10 games for Pacific.

-Moore is averaging 14.5 points, 5.2 rebounds and 4.6 assists for the Spartans.
-Sage Tolbert is averaging 11.0 points over the last 10 games for San Jose State.
+Trey Anderson averages 1.5 made 3-pointers per game for the Spartans, scoring 8.5 points while shooting 43.2% from beyond the arc.
+Moore is averaging 14.5 points, 5.2 rebounds and 4.6 assists over the past 10 games for San Jose State.

 LAST 10 GAMES: Tigers: 3-7, averaging 73.8 points, 30.8 rebounds, 11.4 assists, 5.0 steals and 2.3 blocks per game while shooting 42.6% from the field.
 Their opponents have averaged 74.3 points per game.